Introducing CCAMLR

 UNDERSTANDING CCAMLR

 While CCAMLR manages Southern Ocean fisheries, it differs from Regional Fishery Management Organizations (RFMOs) in a significant way.
-As an instrument within the Antarctic Treaty System, it takes a precautionary, ecosystem-based approach to the management of Antarctic fisheries.
+As an instrument within the Antarctic Treaty System, its objective is to take a precautionary, ecosystem-based approach to the management of Antarctic fisheries.

 This means fishing should only be permitted if the Scientific Committee is reasonably sure that the harvest is sustainable and the ecosystem will not be harmed.